HOMESCHOOL COLLEGE PREP NIGHT @ GCU

 The Power of Generational Love - (~ 45 min. - 1 hour)

 We all have a story.
 Understanding and sharing our beginnings, struggles, and encouragements, helps us to “pay it forward” to our children, family, neighbors, and friends who we know will benefit from our experiences and observations.
 Yet when do we stop to think about who “paid it forward” to us?
 Who were the key individuals and what were the pivotal moments that shaped us to be who we eventually became as adults?
 What about those essential people and significant experiences that resonated with us and how do we appreciate these gifts, both the wonderful and the challenging?
-Learn how to constructively weave the key individuals and moments of the past into your personal legacy tapestry in a way that will positively minister not only to your children and grandchildren but also to other important people in your sphere of influence as well as future generations.
+In this era of digital overload that can lead to relational isolation, learn how to constructively weave the key individuals and moments of the past into your personal legacy tapestry in a way that will positively minister not only to your children and grandchildren but also to other important people in your sphere of influence as well as future generations.

-Visions and Variables - (~ 1 hour lecture or ~ 3 hour interactive workshop)
+Visions and Variables - (~ 1 hour condensed lecture or ~ 3 hour interactive workshop)

 Often times families who want to take the homeschooling plunge or are facing a new season in their homeschooling experience are tempted to jump right into the details of choosing curriculum, designing their new learning space, or figuring our other logistics and details.
 However, while these tasks are important, most parents benefit from FIRST looking at the "big picture" points and considerations BEFORE making these kinds of strategic decisions or changes.
 Join Carol as she helps parents develop their own family vision statement, unpack homeschooling myths, and tackle several big questions that most homeschoolers face at the beginning or during other critical points of their home education journey.
 This three-hour interactive workshop is the first of the nine sessions of The Balanced Homeschooler Program.